 - Size: Items must fit in the back of the garbage truck.
 Dismantle large items.

-The City reserves the right to deny collection of any items deemed hazardous to our trucks or personnel.
-For example, large railroad ties can puncture our trucks' hopper and hydraulics when placed in the hopper.
+The City reserves the right to deny collection of any items deemed hazardous to our trucks or staff.
+For example, long railroad ties can puncture our trucks' hopper and hydraulics.
 If you're unsure if your items are acceptable, please call 319.248.1740.

 - Dumping Items: Do not leave your garbage at other people's curbs.

 - Trash Pickers: If someone helps themselves to your curbside items and leaves a mess behind, you are responsible for cleaning it up.

 As usual, tag extra bags of garbage, and put yard waste in a biodegradable Coralville yard waste bag or in a 33-gallon container with an annual yard waste sticker.